Department of Accountancy & Taxation

 Stay in contact with us — did you recently receive a promotion, receive new test scores or have any other significant updates that you'd like for us to consider with your application?
-Contact our admissions team to let us know!
+Let us know by contacting our admissions team.

 - New MSACCY students are required to attend a program specific orientation prior to the start of their first term.
 During this orientation, students will have the opportunity to learn about the UH Graduate Catalog Policies, Rockwell Career Center, becoming CPA eligible, scholarships, financial aid, etc.

 - In addition to orientation, each new student must meet with their MSACCY Advisor for a one-on-one advising session.
-These sessions are typically 30 minutes in length and can be conducted in-person or via Skype.
+These sessions are typically 30 minutes in length and can be conducted in-person or remotely.

 - Before enrolling in courses, all new graduate students must submit proof of a completed Bachelor’s degree.
 If an applicant does not submit the necessary documents to post their degree in our system as part of their application package, they will not be able to enroll in classes until the required document(s) are received.